 Federal Status Wildlife.
-Three federal-status wildlife species have recorded occurrences on Santa Cruz Island, the terrestrial Santa Cruz

-Island fox (Urocyon littoralis santacruzae) and the western snowy plover, and the amphibious California red-legged frog.
+Two federal-status wildlife species have recorded occurrences on Santa Cruz Island, the western snowy plover and the amphibious California red-legged frog.
 The Scripps's murrelet (Synthliboramphus hypoleucus), a federal candidate species for listing, has also been observed (CDFW 2014; NPS 2015a).
 Federally listed species with the potential to occur in the study area are listed in Appendix A, Table A-2.
-Among these species, only the Santa Cruz Island fox is likely to occur in the study area.